 And again in Deuteronomy 8:17-18 NIV “You may say to yourself, “My power and the strength of my hands have produced this wealth for me.
 But remember the LORD your God, for it is he who gives you the ability to produce wealth, and so establish His covenant, which he swore to your forefathers, as it is today.”

 Does this sound like God wants you poor and lacking?
 God wants to bless you and wants you to remember that its His doing when it does happen!
 And that the purpose for your increase, is not so you can consume it upon your own lusts, but so that you can help further His plan for the gospel to reach the entire earth!
-I strongly encourage you to go through the scriptures in Deuteronomy chapter 6 and Chapter 8 for yourself and be convinced of what God wants for you—abundance without forgetting where it came from and what it’s for!
+I strongly encourage you to go through the scriptures in Deuteronomy chapter 6 and Chapter 8 for yourself and be convinced of what God wants for you—provision eventually becoming abundance without you forgetting where it came from and what it’s for!

 3 John 1:2 (NKJV) “Beloved, I pray that you may prosper in all things and be in health, just as your soul prospers.”